5 signs a psoriasis support group is right for you

 If you're interested in joining a psoriasis support group, look for one that welcomes new members and makes you feel comfortable sharing.

-Psoriasis support groups provide a great opportunity to exchange ideas and experiences with people who know exactly what you're going through.
+Psoriasis support groups provide a great opportunity to exchange ideas and feelings with people who know what you're going through.

 At their best, support groups provide a sense of belonging where you can make new friends and learn new ways of coping with psoriasis.
 At their worst, support groups become a spiral of negativity or a competitive comparison of whose condition is worse.

 If you're interested in joining a support group for people with psoriasis, here are some signs that a group is more likely to be helpful:

 - The group welcomes new members.
 Ideally, when you first join a support group you'll feel welcomed and be invited to join in.

 - The discussion is positive.
 The group is encouraging and focuses on the positive.
 Everyone has bad days and members can share that too.
 But the responses focus on finding solutions.

 - A moderator is in charge.
 Someone is in charge of keeping the group on topic.
 A moderator can help set the tone, which limits unhelpful behavior and comments.

 - You feel comfortable sharing.
 You'll get the most from a support group if you feel comfortable sharing your own experiences.
 If you don't feel comfortable sharing your thoughts and feelings, this may be a sign that the group isn't the right one for you.

 - The format works for you.
 Find a group that works best for your schedule.
 If the group meets in person, make sure you'll be able to attend regularly so that you can get to know the other members better.
 An online support group allows you to join when it's best for you.
 But the anonymity of an online group might create more opportunity for disruption and inappropriate behavior.